 Delta Platinum Card from American Express

 The annual spending bonuses on the Delta Platinum card are very similar to those on the Delta Reserve card; they are slightly lower but also have lower spending requirements.
-If you spend exactly $25K or $50K on this card, then your effective earning rate for redeemable miles is 1.4 miles per dollar when you combine the bonus the standard 1 mile per dollar.
+If you spend exactly $50K on this card, then your effective earning rate for redeemable miles is around 1.4 miles per dollar when you combine the bonus the standard 1 mile per dollar.

 Combining the MQM bonus on this card with that of the Reserve card is enough to achieve Gold elite status without flying.
-If this is your first year of having either Delta co-branded card and you have earned the MQMs from the sign-up bonus, you may have enough MQMs to achieve a higher level of status.
+If this is your first year of having either Delta co-branded card and you have earned the MQMs from the welcome bonus, you may have enough MQMs to achieve a higher level of status.
 See our previous post on the Delta cards to learn how to achieve top-tier Diamond status without flying.

 This bonus is not as lucrative as those offered by the Delta cards but is still useful for helping you reach the next level of elite status.
 We have listed the 2017 AAdvantage MQM requirements below.